UhhhAaron/SaladBind/README.md

+**This application is not affiliated with Salad Technologies.**

+Nobody will help you if you fail to read the instructions

 # SaladBind

 If you want to contribute to SaladBind, please read our [contributing guide](CONTRIBUTING.md).
 Do **NOT** make your own SaladBind version unless you have a good reason to!